Incoming Erasmus Students

 Erasmus students will be required to complete a Learning Agreement for their home university.
 Students should seek advice from their academic coordinator at their home university regarding the academic requirements of their Erasmus period abroad.

-Please click on the following links to download the relevant sections of the Learning Agreement:
+For the paper version, please click on the following links to download the relevant sections of the Learning Agreement:

 Lectures are usually conducted through the medium of English.
 A good knowledge of English is therefore essential in order to be able to understand lectures and to be able to work with English language text books.